Release Notes for JMRI 4.15.3 release

 - The Windows "installer" and "launcher" have been updated to support Oracle's Java JDK 11 installation mechanisms on Windows platforms.

-- Starting with the release, legacy system prefixes will cause JMRI to issues a warning at startup.
+- Starting with this release, legacy system prefixes will cause JMRI to issues a warning at startup.
 This warning can't be suppressed without migrating the prefix in the connection configuration (and any associated panel files and scripts).
 For help with that, see the migration page.